€10 credit on 2+ art prints in my shop

 1. Can I explore Lake Garda towns by train, or is a car necessary?

 Some towns on the southern shores of Lake Garda, including Desenzano del Garda and Peschiera del Garda, have train stations.
 They sit on the Milan–Venice train line, which makes it easy to reach them from major cities and hop over to Verona in a short ride.
-Smaller towns like Lazise, Sirmione or Malcesine are not directly served by trains and are best reached by car.
+On the other hand, smaller towns like Lazise, Sirmione, or Malcesine can’t be reached directly by train — a car is usually needed.

 2. When is the best time to visit Lake Garda towns?

-Autumn or early spring are ideal if you’re not planning to swim and you mainly want to enjoy the atmosphere.
-Even outside the high season, Lake Garda can get very busy – the further you shift your visit into the off-season, the quieter it will be, although some hotels and restaurants may be closed in winter.
+Autumn or early spring are particularly good times to visit for soaking up the atmosphere.
+Even outside the peak season, Lake Garda can still get busy — the further into the off-season, the quieter it becomes.
+In winter, however, some hotels and restaurants are closed.

 3. How do the towns in the south differ from those in the north of Lake Garda?